mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/adding-toolbar-button.md

 alt="Mozilla icon widget" />

 You can't change the initial location for the widget, but the user can move it to a different toolbar.
+The `id` attribute is mandatory, and is used to remember the position of the widget, so you should not change it in subsequent versions of the add-on.

 Clicking the button opens [http://www.mozilla.org](http://www.mozilla.org).